yleshe

 • Self defense using reasonable levels of force for self defense

-Each of these levels have separate strategies to first avoid the situation or if that is not possible escape from the situation.
+Each Self-Defense component has separate strategies to first avoid the situation or if that is not possible escape from the situation.
 The last resort is to use reasonable force against the attacker.

 Participants, through appropriate exposure to training, learn to access situations, develop appropriate strategies to avoid an adverse situation and/or deter a potential attacker.
 In the event that the 1st three steps are ineffective or no time is available to employ those strategies, the participant is introduced to physical skills of self defense.